Original Roots Music

 It’s Americana without any of the honky bluegrass elements: it’s very listenable, mellow and relaxing and kinda modern and slinky.
 The rhythm has a fierce heartbeat feel.
 We released LIVE EP (2014) and PUSH (2016).
 The next album will not only have all new songs, but have more than 6 letters.
 The band has developed and hosted numerous songwriter showcases, including a 2-year run of the popular “Singing for Your Supper” on Chicago’s North side. www.hannahfrankgroup.com

-I gave myself a project to come up with all new matieral starting at the beginning of 2020, but it might come even sooner.
+I gave myself a project to come up with all new matieral starting at the beginning of 2020.
 I have a hollowbody Guild guitar which is a great cross between blues, jazz and western swing and almost any other style I want to play on it.
 With new influences, there’s lots of new possibilities.